mozaik-association/mozaik/docs/Distribution-list-module.md

 The distribution list provides access to general information:

-- TheGeneral information of the distribution list (name, note...).
+- The general information of the distribution list (name, note...).
 - The list of contacts included in the distribution list.

 !!! abstract "The goald of the distibution list"